About Us

 This innovative fight for ovarian cancer research can only be provided at the Georgia Institute of Technology.
 Still, we gear our work towards helping those across the United States and even the rest of the globe.
 Our first-class ovarian cancer research team includes leading cancer researcher Dr. Jeffrey Skolnick.
 They also reach out to experts in other fields, such as engineering, computer science, and nanotechnology, to see how they can apply their knowledge to the fight.
 Meet more of our team below:

-Jeffery Skolnick, PhD, MPhil
+Jeffrey Skolnick, PhD, MPhil

 Regents’ Professor, Mary and Maisie Gibson Chair & GRA Eminent Scholar in Computational Systems Biology, Director, Center for the Study of Systems Biology, & Professor, School of Biological Sciences Georgia Institute of Technology.